nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 ### attest a new block

 Instead of POW mining, a list of validators plays the role of producing blocks in POA testnet.
-Validators work in a round-robin style; in each block height, there exists a corresponded validator sign the block with its private key to attest to a new block.
+Validators work in a round-robin style; in each block height, there exists a corresponded validator that attests to the new block by sign the block with its private key.
 For convenient, we call the validator who attest a block an **attester** to distinguish it from other validators.

 The community chooses the initial validator list of the POA network by some off-chain governance mechanism, which does not cover in this proposal.
 At this moment, we can ignore the possible updating of the validator list; our protocol is simple enough works for both dynamic and fixed validators.